SilkRose/Pony/src/stories/the-heist-of-my-heart/the-heist-of-my-heart.md

 I ask, "What does the note say?"

-Pinkie gives me the note, pulling it from her mane.
+Pinkie gives me the note, pulling it out from her mane.

 I read the note.